-To help be sure you do not over pay for waterfront property and to help you avoid future head aches please take a look at the custom written information below.
-This is not verbiage shovel over from other web sites.
+(B2) To help be sure you do not over pay for waterfront property and to help you avoid future head aches please take a look at the custom written information below.
+This is not verbiage “shovel over” or curated from other web sites.
 Rather this information is written based on many years of experience representing waterfront buyers and sellers.
 This information is not available anywhere else!

 1. Buying off the Sign – Some people think that if they deal directly with the Realtor who has the waterfront property listed (for sale), that agent will know more about the property than any other agent.
 By doing this, a buyer may think they can learn more details about the property as this agent is dealing with the seller and has an advantage in learning all the details about the property.

 When listing a seller’s home for sale, that agent owes their fiduciary responsibility to the seller; often new buyers will simply call the listing agent’s phone number that is associated with that property.
 That’s like having the same lawyer represent you and your opposition!